-As I tell many clients, the government isn’t so quick to act when they owe you money, but when you owe the government money they suddenly get very alert.
-By the same token, the parent to whom the support is owed may contact the State if payments actually do become late or missed altogether.
+As I tell many clients, the government isn't so quick to act when they owe you money, but they suddenly get very alert when you owe the government money.
+The parent to whom the support is owed may contact the state if payments actually do become late or missed altogether.

 Future Litigation and Money

-If the Attorney General initiates what is called an enforcement action against a parent for failure to pay child support, the parent that pays support can produce evidence to show that they have been paying but this means most likely hiring an attorney, collecting evidence and going to Court.
+Suppose the Attorney General initiates an enforcement action against a parent for failure to pay child support.
+In that case, the parent that pays support can produce evidence to show that they have been paying, but this means most likely hiring an attorney, collecting evidence, and going to court.
 The simple way to avoid doing this is to go through the State Disbursement Unit.

 Payments Through the Disbursement Unit Vs. Payments Directly to a Parent

-If payments have been made in this manner on a consistent basis then there will be:
+If payments have been made in this manner consistently, then there will be:

 - a record of the payments and